Take action to protect your Economic Impact Payment if your account is overdrawn

 Find the account that’s best for you

-If you’re worried about paying too many bank or credit union account fees, there are to avoid them.
+If you’re worried about paying too many bank or credit union account fees, there are steps you can take to avoid them.
 If you find yourself regularly incurring fees, it may be time to reconsider the kind of account you have.
-Many banks and credit unions across the country offer .
+Many banks and credit unions across the country offer safe, low-cost checking and savings accounts that may better fit your needs .
 Even if you’ve had past difficulties managing a checking account, you may still be able to access the banking services you need.
 Having an account that better fits your needs can help you avoid fees and keep more of your own money.

 If you run into trouble, submit a complaint